bobloy/Fox-V3/chatter/README.md

 * Chatter responses are irrelevant
     * This can be caused by bad training, but sometimes the data just doesn't come together right.
     * Asking for better accuracy often leads to slower responses as well, so I've leaned towards speed over accuracy.
+* Chatter installation is not working
+    * See installation instructions below

 ## Warning